Welcome to The Land of Fire and Ice, Iceland is known for its extreme landscapes from volcanoes to glaciers.

 You have an option to head to Langjokull Glacier for a detour before heading back to Reykjavik or reach Reykjavik early to spend the remaining time there.
 Take a leisure walk around the city centre and soak up the local vibes.
 Consider visiting Harpa which is the concert and meeting hall and it has a unique design.

 Harpa from the harbour

 The Sun Voyager is a good place to take pictures of the aurora borealis because the icon serves as good foreground.

 I couldn’t forget the geomagnetic storm that was raging in my last night at Reykjavik!

 This is my itinerary so far, so readers feel free to amend it to suit your needs.
-I am happy to answer anything via Contact Me.
+I am happy to answer anything via Facebook page.
 Friends, you can just drop me a message.
 Meanwhile, I hope this post is helpful to future travellers to plan their Iceland trip.